serverless/components/README.md

 Right at the top we've define a "helper" function (this function is not exported at the bottom and can therefore only used internally) we use to reduce code duplication. this `greetWithFullName` function gets the `inputs` and the `context` and logs a message which greets the user with his full name.
 Note that we're using the `log` function which is available at the `context` object instead of the native `console.log` function.
 The `context` object has other, very helpful functions and data attached to it.

 Next up we've defined the `deploy` function.
 This function is executed every time the user runs a `deploy` command since we've exported it at the bottom of the file.
 At first we re-use our `greetWithFullName` function to greet our user.
 Next up we check the state to see if we've already deployed previously.
 If that's the case we log out the timestamp of the last deployment.
-After that we get the current time and return an object which includes the `state`, the `inputs` and the new `deployedAt` timestamp.
-The Framework will pick up this returned information and use it to store it in the state file.
+After that we get the current time and store it in an object which includes the `state`, the `inputs` and the new `deployedAt` timestamp.
+This object reflects our current state which we store.
+After that we return the object as outputs.

 The `greet` function is a custom `command` function we use to extend the CLIs capabilities.
 Since we've exported it at the bottom of the file it'll be execute every time someone runs the `greet` command.
 The functionality is pretty straightforward.
-We just log out a different greeting using the `context.log` method and the `inputs` and return the `inputs` merged together with the `state`.
+We just log out a different greeting using the `context.log` method and the `inputs`.

 The last function we've defined in our components implementation is the `remove` function.
 Remove is also accessible from the CLI because we export it at the bottom of the file.
 The functions code is also pretty easy to understand.
 At first we greet our user with the `greetWithFullName` helper function.
 Next up we log a message that the removal was triggered.
-After that we simply return an empty object to reset the state file.
 That's it.

 ### Testing